13JonathanDavid/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. map() returns a new array

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a function that lives in a class so that it can be called by an object of type class
 3. What is closure?

-4. Describe the four rules of the 'this' keyword.
+a function that retains the context of variables even outside of it so that it can reference them in the future even if the outter function leaves scope.
+In a phrase, a function in a function.
+4. Describe the four rules of the 'this' keyword. is the function that this is inside of called by new (so that it's a function obj created in memory rather then the stack is the function called by eval call apply or bind (or anything that uses those) is the function called as a method is the function called in global scope if so returns undefined in script mode and window otherwise.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to reference the parent class.
+I used it when extending cube so I could create a cuboid with equal sides;
 ## Project Set up

 Follow these steps to set up and work on your project: